TalaoDAO/credible/test/BDD/get_professional_credential.md

-# Get a Professional Experience Assessment
+# Get a Professional Experience Assessment (cross device)

 As an employee of “NewIndus”, the user wants to get a Professional Experience Assessment credential.
 So that he can store it in his wallet or display it publicly through a link on a personal website.